-A 3-D finite element method (FEM) formulation for the prediction of unknown boundary conditions in linear steady thermoelastic continuum problems is presented.
+A 3-D finite element method (FEM) formulation for the detection of unknown boundary conditions in linear steady thermoelastic continuum problems is presented.
 The present FEM formulation is capable of determining displacements, surface stresses, temperatures, and heat fluxes on the boundaries where such quantities are unknown or inaccessible, provided such quantities are sufficiently over-specified on other boundaries.
-The method can also handle multiple material domains and multiply connected domains with ease.
+The method can also handle multiple material domains with ease.
 A regularized form of the method is also presented.
 The regularization is necessary for solving problems where the over-specified boundary data contain errors.
 Several regularization approaches are shown.
-The inverse FEM method described is an extension of a method previously developed by the leading authors for 2-D steady thermoelastic inverse problems and 3-D thermal inverse problems.
-The method is demonstrated for several 3-D test cases involving simple geometries although it is applicable to arbitrary 3-D configurations.
-Several different solution techniques for sparse rectangular systems are briefly discussed.
+The inverse FEM method described is an extension of a method previously developed by the authors for 2-D steady thermoelastic inverse problems and 3-D thermal inverse problems.
+The method is demonstrated for several 3-D test cases involving simple geometries.
+Several different system solution techniques for sparse rectangular systems are briefly discussed.